 If you find that the OCBC rates ever go up beyond your ability to pay, you can negotiate a new non-OHR package with the bank without any penalty.

 This is not the first time OCBC has included this safety net, and all it means is that it puts pressure on OCBC not to adjust their rates too drastically.
 The last thing they want is for all their customers to take advantage of their free conversion.

 As for the prepayment of up to 50%, it simply means that if you want to take advantage of the low OCBC Home Rate to pay off as much of your loan as you can, you can do so without any penalty, during the 2-year lock-in period.
 That’s a huge bonus.

 Which package should I choose – fixed or floating?

-However, after the first 2 years, the fixed rate becomes consistently more expensive than the floating rate.
-Do take note of this if you’re keen on the fixed rate.
+After the first 2 years, the fixed rate remains consistently more expensive than the floating rate.
+So do take note of this if you’re keen on the fixed rate.

-Wow!
-Can it really be too good to be true?
+The OHR was really too good to be true

-Unfortunately, yes.
-OCBC is smart to not announce publicly how the OHR is calculated.
-This means they reserve the right to change the definition of the OCBC Home Rate anytime they want.
+Even when they introduced the OHR, OCBC was smart to not announce publicly how the OHR is calculated.
+This means they reserved the right to change the definition of the OCBC Home Rate anytime they want.
 And now they have.
 While the OHR still remains at 1.00% now, the fact is it is no longer pegged to market interest rate movements, or based on any mathematical formula.
 This means OCBC can change the OHR any time they want.